Chinese Ink Landscape Prompts: Negative Space, Distance, Brushwork

 Common mistakes

-• No negative space — landscape feels crowded; the genre depends on emptiness as a compositional element
+• No negative space — the landscape feels crowded; the genre depends on emptiness as a compositional element.

-• Photorealistic textures sneaking in (grass blades, glossy stone, individual leaves on trees)
+• Photorealistic textures sneaking in (grass blades, glossy stone, individual leaves).

-• Decorative chinoiserie pattern (clouds, dragons) replacing real landscape language
+• Decorative chinoiserie patterns (cloud scrolls, dragons) replacing real landscape language.

 Tags: #Chinese-style